Ioana Cismas

 Biography

-An international law scholar, Ioana teaches, researches and provides legal and policy advice in public international law, human rights law, international humanitarian law, law and religion, and transitional justice.
+An international law scholar, Dr Ioana Cismas teaches, researches and provides legal and policy advice in public international law, human rights law, international humanitarian law, law and religion, and transitional justice.
+Ioana is the Co-Director of the Centre for Applied Human Rights and a Professor at the York Law School

 Prior to joining York, Ioana lectured at Stirling Law School (2015-2017), was a scholar-in-residence at the Center for Human Rights and Global Justice at the New York University School of Law (2014), and a research fellow at the Geneva Academy of International Humanitarian Law and Human Rights (2009-2013).
 At the Geneva Academy, she set up and coordinated the Law Clinic on Transitional Justice.
+In 2023, she was a Distinguished Fellow at Georgetown Law’s Human Rights Institute.

-Ioana provides legal and policy advice to international, non- and governmental organizations.
+Ioana consults for international, non - and governmental organisations.
 In 2013, she served as consultant to the UN Special Rapporteur on transitional justice at the Office of the High Commissioner for Human Rights in Geneva.
-From 2009-2012, she was legal advisor to a member of the Advisory Committee of the UN Human Rights Council and drafted several studies for the Committee on discrimination in the context of the right to food and noma.
+From 2009-2012, she was legal advisor to a member of the Advisory Committee of the UN Human Rights Council.

 Ioana holds a PhD in International Law (summa cum laude) from the Graduate Institute of International and Development Studies in Geneva.